The Boat Club is great fun and the people are amazing, but if you need more convincing, here are some more reasons why you should give rowing a go.

 Rowing is a terrific way to meet other people from all years and all colleges, and in particular your fellow freshers, many of whom you would never even get to meet otherwise.
-The people who you row with, learn to row with, race with, win with, lose with (not much of this though) will most certainly become some of your best friends for your university years.
+The people who you row with, learn to row with, race with, win with, and lose with (not much of this though) will become some of your best friends for your university years.

 3. Social Scene

 From the infamous formal swaps with other Colleges to BBQs and fabulous end of term dinners, you’ll never be short of opportunities to eat, drink and be merry!
 Click here for a list of social activities at SCBC.